Jožef Petkovšek: Legacy

 When Jožef Petkovšek died, not one Slovenian publication made notice of it.
 Several of his paintings, through various auctions, had ended up in local restaurants.
 It was not until 1908, 10 years after his death, that the renowned painter Rihard Jakopič acquired much of Petkovšek's work.
 In 1910, amidst a growing sense of Slovenian nationalism, Jakopič curated an exhibit entitled 80 Years of Art in Slovenia and chose three of Petkovšek's paintings to be shown.
 Jakopič later established the National Gallery, which now houses many of the known remaining works of Petkovšek.
 In 1914, revered Slovenian author Ivan Cankar wrote a short story inspired by the artist's work, entitled "Petkovškov obraz" (Petkovšek's Face), further enhancing the deceased artist's reputation.

-While recognition was belated, Petkovšek is now generally accepted among Slovenia's most important artists of the late 19th century, and he is considered a forerunner of expressionist movement that followed his death.
+While recognition was belated, Petkovšek is now generally accepted among Slovenia's most important artists of the late 19th century, and he is considered a forerunner of the expressionist movement that followed his death.
 He was the first artist to paint agricultural life in Slovenia, but his sometimes haunting depictions of the isolation of that bucolic life, best seen in Izplačevanje koscev (1884) and Doma (Home, 1889), point to a dark modernism and existentialism for which he became posthumously famous.
 Art historian and professor Milček Komelj wrote that Petkovšek had no contemporary comparisons in the Slovenian art world, most of whom were considered realists and impressionists; in fact, Petkovšek ignored the accepted norms of the academic realism of the time with his use of colors in strong contrast.
 Komelj also wrote that Petkovšek’s Doma (Home) is the only Slovenian painting from the 19th century which later became so influential that it received the respect of the fine arts and literary communities and was the subject of artistic homage.
 Komelj even posited that the artist is sometimes thought of as the Slovenian van Gogh because his work directed the development of art in his country into the 20th century in terms of modernity and creativity.
 The first major retrospective of his work was exhibited at the National Gallery in Ljubljana in 1982, and other exhibits followed in 1999 and 2015.